 1. Map Out Local Foot Traffic

-Foot traffic, or the number of visitors to a store, is the lifeblood of any brick-and-mortar location because, of course, more visitors equates to more sales.
+Foot traffic, or the number of visitors to a store, is one of the biggest success factors in retail because more visitors equates to more sales.
 From a high level, urban areas see more foot traffic than rural areas, but these population-dense locations often come at a higher price tag.
 If your location relies heavily on walk-ins, then the location may be worth the rent, but, if you’re an appointment-only location, a high-traffic location may not be as important.
-Foot traffic also varies at different points in the day – some locations might see peak traffic in the morning or on the weekends – and, based on what your brand is selling, this information could directly affect location choice.
+Foot traffic also varies at different points in the day – some retail locations might see peak traffic in the morning or on the weekends – and, based on what your brand is selling, this information could directly affect retail location selection.
 If your store tends to see more traffic during different times of the day or week, you’re going to also want to select a location that showcases the same pattern.
 Access is another major factor to consider when finding the perfect space.
 Locations that are close to freeways, boast large parking lots and exhibit highly visible signage are more likely to catch the attention of potential shoppers while catering to their need for convenience.

 2. Consider Target Demographics